maueroats/teaching/content/intermediate-cs/ch22a/80-rec-practice-q.md

         (check-expect (double-ss "The snake was silent.")
                       "The ssnake wass ssilent.")

 3. `math-mess`: number(start) number(end) -> number.
-Add the square of every even number, subtract the square root of every odd number.
+For all of the numbers between `start` and `end`: add the squares of the even numbers, subtract the square roots of the odd numbers.

         (math-mess 10 10) => (* 10 10)
         (math-mess 11 11) => (- (sqrt 11))